So here's what happened:

 Yes – and it’s not a recent issue – it’s been “urgent” for many years.

-Our youth unemployment rate has remained unacceptably high for years with the rate topping 18.7% in April 2017 and remaining as high as 16% in February last year.
+Our youth unemployment rate has remained unacceptably high for years with the rate topping 18.7% in April 2017 and hitting 16.7% in August 2019.

 Of similar concern is that the youth unemployment rates in our suburbs compare to the traditionally high youth unemployment rates in regional and rural areas across the country.

-The youth unemployment rate in SA is 13.2% and that translates to 19,600 young people currently looking for work.
+The youth unemployment rate in SA is 16.7% - the worst rate in the country - and that translates to 24,700 young people currently looking for work.
 The number of entry-level jobs has also declined significantly since 2006 and youth unemployment has remained high since the GFC.

 Competition is fierce and the jobs that are available are increasingly casual and insecure.
 Previously young people could be assured of full-time or regular part-time employment with industry standard conditions but there’s been a decline in full- and part-time work since the 1980’s.